 Any other observations?

 I once had an eye-opening experience at an Elternabend (parents evening) when my youngest started KG.
-By this stage I obviously knew the drill, so I was only half-listening until I heard another (Swiss) parent totally lose it because she just didn’t understand the timetable and the alternating weeks of sport and swimming and how she should possibly remember that.
+By this stage I obviously knew the drill, so I was only half-listening.
+Suddenly, I heard another (Swiss) parent totally lose it because she just didn’t understand the timetable.
+She complained about the alternating weeks of sport and swimming and how she should possibly remember that.
 SO it is not only the foreigners who struggle to get a grip on the timetables, the routine and the system.

 Therefore, do not be afraid to ask questions, or to make an appointment with your kid’s teacher to get a better understanding of how things are done.
 The teachers would rather you did this, than that you only enter into communication with them once a situation has escalated through several rounds on miscommunication into a conflict situation.

-Also remember that your child didin’t have your upbringing – in many ways, having a different system of grading for tests (A, B, C instead of 6, 5, 4…) freed me from the emotional response I might otherwise have had to test results.
+Also remember that your child didn’t have your upbringing!
+In many ways, having a different system of grading for tests (A, B, C instead of 6, 5, 4…) freed me from the emotional response I might otherwise have had to test results.
 So I can be pretty relaxed about 3 or 4 or 5 or whatever because it just means something so different to me! (over time I have learned to be excited by a 6)

 (Note from the interviewer: The marking system goes from 6 to 1, where 6 is ‘overachieving’)